SHOW

 Shows only the names of the data sets; does not describe the data contained in them.

-SHOW DATA/FILES
+SHOW DATA/MEMBERS

 Displays the names of the data files for this data set and the ranges of time steps contained in each.
 Output is formatted as date strings or as time step values depending on the state of MODE CALENDAR.
+Previously this qualifier was /FILES, which is deprecated.
+If SHOW DATA/MEMBERS/BRIEF lists only the dataset names for the member datasets.

 SHOW DATA/FULL